Official Website of Author

 In 2016, he featured in the British Council’s Global List of ‘33 visionary people promoting freedom, equality and LGBT rights around the world.’

-A Rainbow List National Treasure, he is one of the subjects of Alexis Gregory’s verbatim play Riot Act.
+A Rainbow List National Treasure and former AIDS activist, he is one of the subjects of Alexis Gregory’s verbatim play Riot Act.

-His writing has appeared in The Guardian, The Sunday Times and many other publications.
+Paul’s writing has appeared in The Guardian, The Sunday Times and many other publications.
 He has also written and presented documentaries for Channel 4 and is a regular contributor to TV and radio.

 Author photo by Krystyna FitzGerald-Morris